cbarkinozer/Spring/Documentation/1_ Spring.md

 }
 ```
 2. **Setter injection**
-Setter-based dependency injection is achieved through the setter method on the bean after instantiating it using a no-arg constructor or no-argument static factory.
+Setter-based dependency injection is accomplished by calling the setter method on the bean after it has been instantiated with a no-arg constructor or no-argument static factory.

 XML
 ```xml